the-synister/builds/README.md

 # Synister - the Builds

-Currently in closed beta!
+The first public release 1.02 is online!

 ## What is Synister?

-Synister is a synthesizer plugin for Digital Audio Workstations (DAWs).
-It has been tested on the following DAWs: Logic, Ableton Live, and Maschine.
+Synister is a substractive software synthesizer made by students of the TU Berlin.
+Downloads include a standalone version (PC/Mac) and VST2 Plugins (Windows 32/64bit) (OSX 64bit) for use in Digital Audio Workstations (DAWs).
+Synister has been tested on the following DAWs: Logic, Ableton Live, Cubase and Maschine and on Windows 7, 8, 10 and OSX El Captain.

 ### Features

-The synister has 3 oscillators, 3 envelopes, 3 LFO's, 2 filters (which can be ladder, bandpass, highpass, or lowpass), 4 effects (delay, chorus, clipping, and low fidelity), and last but not least, a step sequencer with up to 8 steps!
+Synister has 3 oscillators, 3 envelopes, 3 LFO's, 2 filters (which can be ladder, bandpass, highpass, or lowpass), 4 effects (delay, chorus, clipping, and low fidelity), and last but not least, a step sequencer with up to 8 steps!

 The modulation has been made as easy as possible.
 Select the source, regulate the amount - done!